SnowyMouse/invader/README.md

 | `--with-index,-w <file>` | Use an index file for the tags. |

 ### invader-crc
-This program gets and/or modifies the calculated CRC32 of a map file.
+This program calculates the CRC32 of a map file.

 #### Usage
-`invader-crc <map> [new crc]`
+`invader-crc <map>`

-Not specifying a CRC32 value will only calculate the CRC32 value of the cache file without modifying it.
-Otherwise, it will modify it and then calculate the CRC32.

 ### invader-dependency
 This program finds tags that directly depend on a given tag.